abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # FABL-8-Open-Isothermal-Platform
 Publically accessible details on how to build and opperate a FABL-8 isothermal diagnostic device.
-The build instructions have been divided into essential and optional sections.
+The build instructions have been divided into an essential and optional section.
 The essential section details how to build just the control, heating, excitation and emission systems as well as a touchscreen interface - the bare minimum for an operating isothemal platform.
-The optional section describes a specific instriment casing option, however this can be used as a guide.
+The optional section describes how we built a casing for the instriment, however this specific design was not manditory for function and could be used as a guid as there is considerable flexibility.

 # Essential build